scala/scala3/docs/docs/reference/contextual/extension-methods.md

 ```

 If an extension method has type parameters, they come immediately after `extension` and are followed by the extended parameter.
 When calling a generic extension method, any explicitly given type arguments follow the method name.
-So the `second` method could be instantiated as follows.
+So the `second` method could be instantiated as follows:

 ```scala
 List(1, 2, 3).second[Int]